makersacademy/chitter-challenge/README.md

 ### Database setup
 PostgreSQL is used for the database setup.
 A database named `chitter` and a `chitter_test` are used with `peeps` and `users` tables.
 Currently the `pg` gem is used to connect to the local database.
+These will need to be setup on your local machine currently.
+In `psql` enter the following commands:

+database creation:

+`CREATE DATABASE "chitter"`

+`CREATE DATABASE "chitter_test"`

+enter the database by entering `\c chitter` and enter the commands below to create the tables.
+Once done enter `\c chitter_test` and repeat.

 peeps table setup: